Maui Weather Forecast for April 04, 2025 | Maui Now

 Synopsis

-A dissipating front currently just south of Kauai will stall out and weaken near the Kauai Channel tonight into Friday.
-Expect continued wet weather across Kauai County during this time, with some showers moving into Oahu as well.
-Trade winds will begin to build back into the islands by Friday, strengthening into the moderate to breezy range from Saturday onward, with periods of enhanced showers lasting through much of next week.
+A dissipating front has stalled out over the Kauai Channel today.
+Expect continued wet weather across Kauai County during this time, with periods of enhanced showers moving into Oahu.
+Trade winds will begin to build back into the islands today, strengthening into the moderate to breezy range from Saturday onward, with periods of enhanced showers lasting through much of next week.

 Discussion

-In the satellite picture this evening we see a long cloud band associated with a weakening cold front stalling out in the Kauai Channel near Oahu.
-This frontal boundary will continue to linger in the Kauai Channel into Friday as winds behind the front are no longer driving the system eastward, causing the boundary to stall.
-Northeasterly to easterly trade winds will bleed through the front by Friday spreading trade winds across the state by Friday afternoon.
+Looking into the satellite imagery this morning, we see the forward motion with the dissipating frontal boundary has stalled over the Kauai Channel today as winds behind the front are no longer driving the system eastward.
+Northeasterly to easterly trade winds will bleed through the front today spreading trade winds across the state through the day.
 Enhanced showers will favor windward and mountain areas of Kauai and to a lesser degree Oahu in this pattern.
-Easterly trade winds building in will begin to push this remnant frontal boundary back westward over Kauai from Friday night into Saturday.
-Vog will continue to linger over most islands through much of Friday until the easterly trade winds begin to push the Vog plume in a more westward direction away from the smaller islands by Friday night.
+Easterly trade winds building in will begin to push this remnant frontal boundary back westward over Kauai later tonight into Saturday.
+Vog will continue to linger over most islands through much of the day until the easterly trade winds begin to push the Vog plume in a more westward direction away from the smaller islands later tonight.
 Areas near and west of the Kilauea Volcano on the Big Island will continue to see Vog impacts through the week.

 Elsewhere more typical easterly moderate to locally breezy trade wind weather will return to the islands from Saturday onward.
-The forecast next week continues to show a high confidence easterly moderate to locally breezy trade wind weather pattern with periods of enhanced showers from a cloud band moving in from the north.
-This cloud band is associated with the remnants of a dissipated frontal band originating in the eastern Pacific.
-Enhanced showers will favor windward and mountain areas during the Tuesday morning through Friday morning time period.
+The forecast next week continues to show a high confidence of an easterly moderate to locally breezy trade wind weather pattern taking shape. drifts into the islands from the north.
+This cloud band is associated with the remnants of a dissipated cold frontal band originating in the eastern Pacific.
+Enhanced showers next week will favor windward and mountain areas during the Tuesday through next Friday time period.
 Higher chances for showers are likely over windward and mountain slopes during the typical overnight to early morning hours.

 Aviation

-A dissipating front near Kauai will stall with northeasterly trade winds strengthening behind the boundary.
-Enhanced clouds and showers over the western end of the state is expected through tonight as moisture lingers along the front.
-Periods of MVFR are likely within the heavier showers, mostly for the western end of the state.
-The eastern half of the state will see moderate to locally breezy southeasterly winds continue, with localized land breezes in sheltered areas and overall prevailing VFR conditions.
-Winds should then transition tonight into tomorrow to a more typical northeasterly direction as the front dissipates.
+A dissipating front over the western end of the state will stall today with northeasterly trade winds strengthening over the state from the west.
+Enhanced clouds and showers over Kauai and Oahu are expected through the morning as moisture lingers along the front.
+Periods of MVFR conditions are likely within the heavier showers.
+The eastern half of the state will see moderate to locally breezy southeasterly winds through the afternoon before easterly trade winds return tonight.
+Localized land breezes in sheltered areas are expected but overall, VFR conditions will prevail.

 AIRMET Sierra is in effect for mtn obsc for all of Kauai and Oahu.
-This could continue tonight as clouds and showers linger.
-AIRMET Tango is in effect for tempo moderate upper level turbulence and is expected to continue through the night.
+This could continue through the morning as clouds and showers linger.
+AIRMET Tango is in effect for tempo moderate upper level turbulence and is expected to continue through the morning.

 Most areas could continue to see some Vog due to the ongoing eruption of Kilauea.
 However, Vog is not expected to impact visibilities enough to warrant a mention in any TAF.